-Spicy Jollof Rice Recipe – This delicious West African Rice Recipe includes peppers, tomatoes, and lots of bold and spicy seasonings.
-It’s easy to prepare – even in one pot! – and is perfect to serve as a hearty main or side dish.
+This delicious West African Rice recipe includes peppers, tomatoes, and lots of bold and spicy seasonings.
+Flavorful Jollof Rice is easy to make in just one pot, and is perfect to serve as a hearty main or side dish!

 Overhead shot of Nigerian Jollof rice on a serving platter with bay leaves on top.